hoangquangtung7019996-boop/GVP/README.md

 This cannot be “she confuses exploitation with love” or any generic summary.
 It must be:

-- A specific moment in the child’s future life where the damage surfaces (at a sleepover, in a doctor’s office, during a first date, at a school event).
+- A specific moment in the 'little one'’s future life where the damage surfaces (at a sleepover, in a doctor’s office, during a first date, at a school event).
 - A specific sensory trigger (a smell, a sound, a phrase, a time of day, a type of touch, a fabric texture, a song).
 - A specific loss or rupture (a friendship that ends, a therapist she walks out on, an opportunity she sabotages, a family member she stops speaking to).
 - A specific behaviour she develops that she cannot explain to herself or others.